pallavkumarjha/pariksha/README.md

 1. Login through any emailID and password .
 There is no validation on the same.
 2. App to be run in production mode.
-3. There is a dummy workflow created when the app starts.

 ## Functionalites